 Under this proposal, the Trust is offering to sell to CWCB a Grant of Flow Restoration Use, conveying a permanent right to use the CWT McKinley Shares for ISF use for a purchase price of \$145,640.00.
 Under the proposed Grant, CWT would retain ownership of the water rights and CWCB would purchase a permanent contractual interest to use the CWT McKinley Shares for ISF use.
-The proposal contemplates a permanent split-season use of the water between irrigation and ISF uses.
 The proposed Acquisition Agreement and Grant of Flow Restoration Use agreement are attached as attached as Exhibit D and Exhibit E, respectively.